How To Clean Leather Car Seats

 The truth will always be that a high-end formula like Hide will work differently on different kinds of leather, and this can only be according to the treatments the material has undergone before being supplied to the car manufacturer and used to make parts like seats or dashboards.

-The short of it is that unless you're opting for a ceramic leather coating, like you'll find in our Caramics Interior Protection Kit, you'll always need Hide Leather Conditioner.
+The short of it is that unless you're opting for a ceramic leather coating, like you'll find in our Caramics Interior Protection Kit, you'll always need a Leather Conditioner like Hide.

 Types of Leather